 Programming and robotics are skills we most probably will need the most in the coming years as most of, if not everything converges nowadays towards autonomous and self-controlled systems.
 What if you could help your kids learn these skills from childhood?
 That will make the transition smoother if by any chance they happen to need these skills in the future.

-Programming robot toy are not only good because they help kids learn, they also offer a wide range of possibilities which will certainly increase the time a kid keeps his enthusiasm alive to a particular toy.
+Programming robot toys are not only good because they help kids learn, but they also offer a wide range of possibilities which will certainly increase the time a kid keeps his enthusiasm alive to a particular toy.

 Here is a list of some of the best programmable robot toys you might need to get your hand on right now.

 Ollie is an app-enabled robot that can travel up to 14 mph.
 It is iOS & Android compatible.
 This programmable toy is recommended for kids of 8 years and up.
 Ollie is a simple BlueTooth-powered device that can Spin, drift, and flip, and most importantly be programmed to do a combination of its native moves in a certain order for a chosen duration.

 Overall, Ollie is just a nice looking RC car that will allow you to program its behavior using built-in native moves such as the Spin, Drift, and Flip.

 Sphero SPRK is the upgraded and educational version of the Sphero 2.0.
 This device was primarily designed to help kids learn sequential programming in the smoothest way possible.
 There is a strong community built around Sphero SPRK with free lessons to help parents and kids learn all the possible features of this toy.

 Sphero SPRK is a BlueTooth app-enabled robot that comes with some sample programs to help you quickly figure out and write your first program easily.
 You can register to the user community, share and get to know what others are doing with theirs.

 Dash & Dot